 I took out another loan and fixed up the house so it would sell for top dollar, taking 6 months to fix.
 I was raising my son, running my very part time at the time biz, renovating, running a farm, and learning how to be a single parent all at once.
 Then it was time to sign the papers to release that newly renovated home with nowhere to go.

 I detested every house I looked at.
 My price range really left me with very little to select from.
 I then decided I had to venture outside of where I had planned to live, desperate for a place to call home.

-I eventually chose a house in that very community with one of the most incredible mountain view backyard that I’ve ever seen.
-It was so reminiscent of where I just came from and the only shred of familiarity I clung onto with every fiber of my being.
+I eventually chose a house in that very community with one of the most incredible mountain view backyards that I’ve ever seen.
+It was so reminiscent of where I just came from and the only shred of familiarity I clung onto with every fibre of my being.

 It was then that my son and I moved into what we called, the pink house.

 The new ‘black coffee’ trim colour goes on – fall 2009